adevyish/simpleblr/README.md

 You can also only run individual functions if you want to.

+*Note: You will have to host your own copy.
+Github doesn't let you embed files directly from repositories.*

 ## NPF Posts

 NPF reblogs are supported with `data-reblog-item-body`.